slatedocs/slate/source/includes/_errors.md

-# Errors
+# Mensagens de erro
 <aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
 Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
 Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+HTTP Status:

-Error Code | Meaning
+Código | Significado
 ---------- | -------
 400 | Bad Request -- Your request sucks
 401 | Unauthorized -- Your API key is wrong